How to enable and disable the built-in camera on a Mac?

 Now your Mac camera and audio should be working normally again.
 Just remember to disable access via System Preferences or web browsers when it isn't needed to keep your Mac secure.

 Staying in control of your camera permissions

 Use another tool that's supplied with CleanMyMac X, it's called Application Permissions.
 With its help, you can check what apps are allowed to use your camera and adjust those permissions in a few clicks.

 Therefore, if you ever have a creeping feeling that someone is watching you, you can easily check it within Privacy and block access to your camera at once.

 Mac cameras are one of the many system features that are taken for granted.
 So much so that we forget they are there.
-Problem is, because of this, they've become a natural security weakness that is being exploited.
+The problem is, because of this, they've become a natural security weakness that is being exploited.
 Taking care to prevent unwanted intrusion is a necessity.
 We hope this article helps you do that.